The Mackinac Bridge has

 activity.

-Spectral soldiers and Victorian era spooks haunt the halls of the Grand.
+Spectral soldiers and Victorian-era spooks haunt the halls of the Grand.
 A man in a top hat likes to appear in the piano bar before disappearing in a puff of smoke and lingering song.
 A Victorian lady loves to curl up with hotel employees while they’re trying to sleep and maintenance men have given terrified reports of encountering an evil entity with glowing red eyes.
 The black shadowy mass attacked one man sending him to the hospital.
 He was so scared he refused to return to the hotel.

-Spectral soldiers and Victorian era spooks haunt the halls of the Grand.
+Spectral soldiers and Victorian-era spooks haunt the halls of the Grand.
 A man in a top hat likes to appear in the piano bar before disappearing in a puff of smoke and lingering song.
 A Victorian lady loves to curl up with hotel employees while they’re trying to sleep and maintenance men have given terrified reports of encountering an evil entity with glowing red eyes.
 The black shadowy mass attacked one man sending him to the hospital.
 He was so scared he refused to return to the hotel.

 Another haunted hot